msaranda/journal-ai/notes.md

+It looks like the sessions do not have any structure, but the website does.
+Find out if the structure is needed or not.
+If yes, should it be discreet AI suggestions or rather a form to fill?

+TODO: Think about it

+# Ideas
 - Chat supervisor saves each chat and gives a feedback based on the guidelines I provide in a markdown file
 - AI Critic makes requirements stricter when the AI Coach learns.
 The AI Coach is aware of the assessment and knows the feedback, so it knows what needs to improve.